orange-cloudavenue/terraform-plugin-framework-supertypes/README.md

 * `ListNestedObjectValueOf` - A custom type that is used to define the nested object value of the list type.
 This type use golang generics to construct automatically the nested object.
 * `SetNestedObjectValueOf` - A custom type that is used to define the nested object value of the set type.
 This type use golang generics to construct automatically the nested object.

-Principal functions available for each custom type:
+Principal methods available for each custom type:

 * `Get()` - A function that is used to get the value.
 * `Set()` - A function that is used to set the value.